 There is no assurance that the Company will be able to successfully complete its business development plans or operate profitably over the short or long-term.
 The Company is dependent upon the good faith and expertise of management to identify, develop and operate commercially viable product lines.
-No assurance can be given that the Company's efforts will result in the development of additional commercially viable product lines or that the Company's current product lines will prove to be commercially viable in the long-term.
-If the Company's efforts are unsuccessful over a prolonged period of time, the Company may have insufficient working capital to continue to meet ongoing obligations and its ability to obtain additional financing necessary to continue operations may also be adversely affected.
+No assurance can be given that the Company's efforts will result in the development of additional commercially viable product lines or that the Company's efforts are unsuccessful over a prolonged period of time, the Company may have insufficient working capital to continue to meet ongoing obligations and its ability to obtain additional financing necessary to continue operations may also be adversely affected.
 Even if the Company is successful in developing one or more additional product lines, there is no assurance that these product lines or its existing product lines will be profitable.